Dependence of the dielectric constant of electrolyte solutions on ionic concentration - a microfield approach

 Electrolyte solutions are highly complex mixtures, and the model neglects numerous structural elements: water/water interactions, water/ion-pair interactions, finite size effects, reaction field effects, influence of the hydrogen bond network, and the decrease in water molarity as ionic concentration increases.
 While a systematic study of these effects is clearly important, it is plausible that they will contribute perturbatively.

-Finally, utilizing the explicit evaluation of the Boltzmann average~\eqref{eq:BoltzmannAvg}, the model is readily extendable to the case of a strong applied field.
-In addition, although the model is validated only with 1:1 electrolytes for which relevant experimental data is avaliable, it is also expected to be valid for 2:2 electrolytes.
-In this case, the anticipated higher tendency to form ion-pairs, would be manifested in small values of~$\beta^*$, leading to a high dielectric constant~$\varepsilon=\varepsilon_w(1-\beta^*)$ at high concentrations.
-Further more,~$\beta^*$ may become negative~\footnote{In the case of~$\beta^*<0$, approximation~\eqref{eq:pdf_to_L} may not be valid for~$\alpha^*c\ll1$ and a different matching between the tail and solution near~$c=0$ would be required .} leading to a non-monotonic dependence of the dielectric constant upon concentration.
+In addition, the model accounts for possible contribution to the static dielectric constant due to orientational polarization of ion-pairs via a fitting parameter~$\varepsilon_{\rm ms}$, which corresponds to the limiting dielectric constant of highly concentrated electrolyte solutions. {\revII It is interesting to note that the fitted parameter~$\varepsilon_{\rm ms}$ does not seem to follow a clear trend, e.g., within a series of alkali chloride.} Recent studies have focused on development of a theory for the value of~$\varepsilon_{\rm ms}$ in ionic liquids~\cite{lee2014room,zarubin2015static}.
+Extension of such a theory to concentrated electrolyte solutions, and providing and recovery of the dependence of ionic orientational polarization upon ionic concentration is the subject of future work.